asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

  * limit attribute is optional and defaults to 20.

- * Either one of the query_string or handle attribute is required if both are specified handle overrides the query_string for search and displays tweets from user timeline.
+ * Either one of the query or handle attribute is required if both are specified handle overrides the query for search and displays tweets from user timeline.

 Note:

  * Make sure to update oauth_access_token, oauth_access_token_secret, consumer_key,consumer_secret with twitter account details in localsettings.php.
+ * handle attribute works only for the current user whose account details are used in localsettings.php file

 # The Kiosk Time Shortcode